FLS Philosophy

 Our Philosophy

-At Fantasy Lane Stable we have a different philosophy.
+At Fantasy Lane Stable we have a different philosophy than most.
+We don't mark our horses up 100% as many of our competitors do.
 We want our investors to actually experience being an owner.
 This means that you don't have to stand on the sidelines cheering unless that is all you really want to do.
-You are always most cordially welcome at the barn to watch the day to day operations of all the hard work that goes into a single trip to the Winner's Circle.

 Picture of trainer, Alan Seewald, giving his last minute instructions as they call for "Rider's Up!"

 From there we spend countless hours prioritizing our list and then hope to get lucky at the auction.
 If we feel a candidate is overpriced, we practice restraint and pass.
 We then move on to the next prospect.
+And our partners are free to join us during part or all of the entire time we attend the auction.
+It's not a prerequisite for enrolling just a cordial invitation we extend to our wonderful partners.

-Contact Us | ©2007 Fantasy Lane Stable, Inc.
+Contact Us | ©2011 Fantasy Lane Stable, Inc.

 TThis website is strictly for the convenience of Internet visitors and is provided for information purposes only.
 None of the information contained on this website should be construed as an offer to sell, nor a solicitation to buy any security or investment interest in any partnership as ownership in thoroughbred racehorses involves a high degree of risk.